 Each country's government produces a variety of information, including statistical data and documents, much of it available on official government websites.

 You can also find a variety of information on government websites through general WWW searching.
 Look for .gov.xx at the end of the main part of the URL (Internet address) for the website, e.g., gov.af would indicate an official Afghanistan website.
 See this list of country codes used in URLs.
 Note that the United States' websites usually end in .gov with no country designation.
 To find useful U.S. government websites, see the U.S. Federal Government Resources Guide and the official U.S. Government Portal, USA.gov.

 To find objective factual and research material, use the tabs above to find appropriate resources.

-The following resource, recently added to the Libraries' electronic resources collection, may be of use for your country research.
+The following resource, recently added to the Libraries' database collection, may be of use for your country research.

 Many of the databases in this guide cover current events, but the resources listed below are excellent starting points.

 For current events and coverage of core research journals in most subject areas, use

 Another excellent source of current information, particularly about the relationships among various countries, is

 Also consider newspapers for current events and analysis; see the